JohnDale02/HoloLens-Collaborative-Mixed-Reality/README.md

         - Microphone: Enables voice input and audio recording functionalities
         - Spatial Perception: Allows the app to understand and interact with the physical space around the user
         - GazeInput: Enables eye tracking, allowing users to interact with the app using their gaze
+- MRTK Profiles:
+    - Our application utilized an imported MixedRealityToolkit profile, along with some further configuration.
+The profile is from the Mixed Reality Toolkit Foundation, and is called “DefaultMixedRealityToolkitConfigurationProfile.”
+The following changes should be made for adapting this configuration profile to our use case.
+          - Input → Pointers → Is Eye Tracking Enabled (make sure this box is checked)
+          - Spatial Awareness → OpenXR Spatial Mesh Observer → Display Settings → Display Option → Set to Occlusion (This prevents the spatial mesh from being constantly displayed)

 These settings and features will enable and include the necessary systems in the application build.
 Developers must ensure the correct build and deployment steps of their application to ensure its compatibility with the Hololens 2 platform.